 Most AV software can detect malware (such as viruses and ransomware) hidden in an archive.
-Because the AV software is not archiving software, however, the antimalware scan on an archive which is performed solely by AV software may fail in the following cases:
+Because the AV software is not archiving software, however, the antimalware scan on an archive performed solely by AV software may fail in the following circumstances:

 - The archive is encrypted.

 - The archive is in an uncommon format.